 A conference aimed at rewriting the Philippines Constitution opened in Manila yesterday (Tuesday).
 Speaking at?

-A conference aimed at rewriting the Philippines Constitution opened in Manila yesterday (Tuesday).
+Background: A conference aimed at rewriting the Philippines Constitution opened in Manila yesterday (Tuesday).
 Speaking at the opening, President Ferdinand Marcos called for national unity, but outside 6,000 demonstrators denounced the conference, saying it did not represent the interests of the masses.

 Some of the demonstrators marched through the streets before the conference began and booed when President Marcos, accompanied by his wife, arrived.